Tool Preparation¶

 Tip

-Navigate to the tools directory within the tool's source code and install the required Python dependencies.
+Enter the tools directory in the tool source code and install the required Python dependencies.

 pip3 install -r requirements.txt